Bryce-Davidson/Responsive-CSS-Course/day_2/README.md

 ### Why This is Helpful?

 The fact that properties other than the font-size such as margin and padding look at the *elements font-size* is extremely useful when adjusting the font-size of a element as these other properties set in _em_ ensure that all we have to focus on is the elements font-size and the container will adjust to the text.

+### Where can you get caught up?

+You can get caught up when setting the margin of a group of elements _em_ but then any element that inherits that class with a different font-size will have the margin set relative to its font-size.